 Smith’s dance hall and the property was all sold to the Methodist Church, they may have become the first church to have a beer license.
 The original dance hall building where Lawrence Welk played still stands, in the same place on that stretch of shoreline.
-Today it is used for meetings and as a dining hall, that says something for old-time construction.
+Today it is used for meetings and as a dining hall, which says something about old-time construction.

-Arlington Beach, the next place west was run by a lady named Ann Oburn.
-This picture is of the Lake Poinsett water slide in the 1920’s.
-I think it was located at Arlington Beach, as far as I can tell from looking at the Hills and the trees in the background.
+Arlington Beach, the next place west, was run by a lady named Ann Oburn.
+This picture is of the Lake Poinsett water slide in the 1920’s. it was located at Arlington Beach, as far as I can tell from looking at the Hills and the trees in the background.
 I will be glad to edit this story and change the location if it is wrong.
-Ann Oburn had a few rental cabins, cafe and bait house.
+Ann Oburn had a few rental cabins, a cafe and a bait house.

 Bud Mueller from Estelline gave boat rides at Arlington Beach in the 1940’s.
 This was his fancy boat.

 In the nineteen forties or early fifties it was purchased by Russ Weiland and his wife who operated it for many years.
 Russ was the original Evinrude Johnson dealer in this part of the country.
 His daughter and son-in-law relocated to Weiland Marine, which is now on Highway 81.